cx1995tju/all_linux_comment/Documentation/x86/boot.rst

 should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
 The memory for struct boot_params could be allocated anywhere (even above 4G) and initialized to all zero.
-Then, the setup header at offset 0x01f1 of kernel image on should be loaded into struct boot_params and examined.
+Then, the setup header at offset 0x01f1 of kernel image on should be    // setup header 应该被 copy 到 boot_params 中 loaded into struct boot_params and examined.
 The end of setup header can be calculated as follows::